-After breakfast at 9am, proceed to Pelling (6800 Ft), a 5hour journey (112kms) via Ravangla (6800 Ft), a small township & transit point to various destinations in South & West Sikkim, situated at the base of Meenam Hill (10300 Ft).
+After lunch, proceed to Pelling (6800 Ft), a 5 hour journey (112 kms) via Ravangla (6800 Ft), a small township & transit point to various destinations in South & West Sikkim, situated at the base of Meenam Hill (10300 Ft).

-Arrive at Pelling by 2-3pm & check-in at Hotel.
+Arrive at Pelling by late evening & check-in at Hotel.
 This is one of the closest points to the Kanchenjunga range & one can see it upfront touching the sky from Pelling & overnight stay at Pelling.

 After lunch, proceed to The Pemayangtse Monastery (7021 Ft), 2.5kms from Pelling.
 Built during the late 17th century, it is one of the oldest & most important monasteries of the Nyingmapa order of Buddhism in Sikkim.
 Even today, it is only the monks of this monastery who enjoy the title of ‘Tasang’ or pure monks.
 The monastery follows the Mindroling tradition & has 108 monks.
 The main attraction of the monastery is the wooden replica of Zangdog Palri, the celestial abode of Guru Padmasambhava, built by Serdup L Dorje Rinpoche in 1971, Rabdentse Ruins - the second capital of the erstwhile King of Sikkim till 1814 A.D.
 This is also very close to the Pemyangtse Monastery, a 30mins walk from the main road.
 The scenic view from the top of the ruins scanning across the deep valley, to the mystic heights of the Kanchenjunga range is something to be cherished & etched in memory & Helipad Ground, back to hotel by evening & overnight stay at Pelling.

-After breakfast depart to Kalimpong (4000 Ft), a drive of 95 kms, 4 hrs.
+After breakfast depart to Kalimpong (4000 Ft), a drive of 50kms, take 2.5 hrs to reach.
 Also called the garden of flowers, this town has almost everything- scenic beauty, flowers, greenery, waters, mists, clouds etc.

-Day 7: Kalimpong IXB Apt/ NJP rly station
+Day 9: Kalimpong IXB Apt/ NJP Rly Station

 After breakfast, checkout from the hotel & proceed to Bagdogra Airport/NJP Railway Station for onwards destination.